amirouche/hyper.dev/blog/state-of-scheme-in-the-browser-in-2019.md

 ## Schism

 This is the most promising stuff.
-It is a self-hosted Scheme-to-WebAssembly compiler.
+It is a self-hosted Scheme-to-WebAssembly (wasm) compiler.
 The two things that are missing are some kind of call/cc support and I don't know how to yield the control back to JavaScript.

 - repo: https://github.com/google/schism/